 This one is another ugly monster which visits almost every newly breastfeeding mother.
 Engorgement happens when they breasts fill up with milk and it is in turn not getting drained just as quickly.
 The most common times this happens is when milk comes in after the early colostrum or when baby starts sleeping for longer hours or if you are away from a new baby for a long period of time.

 Engorgement results in the breasts becoming rock hard and is incredibly painful.
-The baby also finds it difficult to latch on and drink, which in turn makes the engorgement problem worse.
+The baby also finds it difficult to latch on and drink, which in turn makes the breastfeeding issue of engorgement worse.